Graden History, Family Crest & Coats of Arms

 The surname Graden was first found in Berwickshire an ancient county of Scotland, presently part of the Scottish Borders Council Area, located in the eastern part of the Borders Region of Scotland, where they held a family seat on the English/Scottish border.
 After the Norman Conquest of England many of Duke William's rebellious Barons moved north.
 The border became a convenient but turbulent no-man's land where the persecuted Many were given land by King Malcolm Canmore and later by King David of Scotland.
 Some were native Scots.
 In the 16th century they became known as the 'unruly clans'.
 The name was first recorded in Scotland in the lands of Graden near Coldstream.

-Important Dates for the Graden family
+Early History of the Graden family

 This web page shows only a small excerpt of our Graden research.
 Another 85 words (6 lines of text) covering the years 1288, 1296, 1650, 1704 and 1711 are included under the topic Early Graden History in all our PDF Extended History products and printed products wherever possible.